HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 ### Additional Notes:

-when using  OpenID Coonect and recieving a 401 or *Empty file path for plugins.security.ssl.transport.truststore_filepath*
+When using OpenID Connect and recieving a 401 or *Empty file path for plugins.security.ssl.transport.truststore_filepath*

 * pemtrustedcas_filepath requires a CA that was used to sign your IdP’s certificate.

 The certificate that the security plugin refers to is the one configured at the HTTPS endpoint of the IdP.